-Frames will show signs of rust much sooner when exposed to salty air than in dry air.
-Also, frames receive heavy abuse from road conditions such as sand, pebbles, objects in the highway, and/or ice inhibiting chemicals, all of which will cause chipping and a blasting effect on the painted surface.
+Frames receive heavy abuse from road conditions such as sand, pebbles, objects in the highway, and/or ice inhibiting chemicals, all of which will cause chipping and a blasting effect on the painted surface.
+Frames will show signs of rust much sooner when exposed to salty air.
 Periodically rinse off the frame (or as use requires) removing road grime, tar, oil, mud or salt.